SingularityKChen/Weekly_Review_in_NTU/Glean/2021-01-24-Glean-Turing-Tax.md

 ---
 layout: post
 title: "[Glean] Turning Tax"
 description: "Turning Tax is a term taught in the advanced computer architecture by Paul H J Kelly at IC London.
 It describes the overhead (performance, cost, or energy) of the universality of the universal computing devices.
-It can be coused by instructions, data routing, register access and configurable ALU, where we can reduce the Turning Tax."
+It can be caused by instructions, data routing, register access and configurable ALU, where we can reduce the Turning Tax."
 categories: [Glean]
 tags: [Turing Tax, Computer Architecture]
 last_updated: 2021-01-24 11:47:00 GMT+8
 excerpt: "Turning Tax is a term taught in the advanced computer architecture by Paul H J Kelly at IC London.
 It describes the overhead (performance, cost, or energy) of the universality of the universal computing devices.
-It can be coused by instructions, data routing, register access and configurable ALU, where we can reduce the Turning Tax."
+It can be caused by instructions, data routing, register access and configurable ALU, where we can reduce the Turning Tax."
 redirect_from:
   - /2021/01/24/
 ---